brennysouza/ecommerce-orm/README.md

 * [Questions](#questions)

 ## Installation
-In order to run users must first create the database through source schema in mysql, then run the seeds in node, and then initialize the server with node server.js.
+In order to run this application, users must first create the database through source schema in mysql, then run the seeds in node, and then initialize the server with node server.js.

 ## Links
 [Github Repo](https://github.com/brennysouza/ecommerce-orm)